In this article I share how I’ve been adapting the famous 5×5 workout program to accommodate my (well) over 50-year-old body.

-I’ll also detail the training routines of the original 5×5 programs and their popular offshoots being used today, and tell you why I need to adjust them to better suit me here at the ‘tender’ age of 60.
+I’ll also go over the training routines of the original 5×5 programs and their popular offshoot being used today, and tell you why I need to adjust them to better suit me as an older adult.

 Science resources included

 As is my custom here on heydayDo, I will provide links to all of the relevant sports science & medical resources, clinical studies, and nutritional data used in this article.

 Up ahead I’ll open up my training notebook & provide the training specifics of my modified 5×5 workouts: their exercises, sets, reps, frequency, etc.

 Bottom line: I think the concept of heavy weights + low repetitions — in this case, five reps — is a very effective training block for strength, muscle growth, or just maintaining muscle mass for an older weightlifter like me, male or female.

 I found I could stay on my version of a 5×5 workout for 6-8 weeks at a time before I needed to take a recovery week off and then shift gears into a different lifting routine.

 Before I provide my 5×5 workout routines, I also want to share a little info on the three most popular 5×5 workouts.